yugan6669/MAC_ADDRESS_RESTAPI/README.md

 Created By: Ugander Dabbara
 Created_Date: 2019-06-13.

-Scripting a python code using macaddress.io/api (REST API database) and it should display output as in the database and other details whatever we want that is there inside the database and then dockerized.
+Scripting a python code using macaddress.io/api (REST API database) and it should display output as in the database and then dockerized.

 Steps: